Portfolio of Programming Projects

 Creatures have a particle based texturing system where players get to select combinations of effects such as stripes, dots etc. of various kinds.
 The system is sensitive to the morphology of the player's creature and applies three layers -base, coat and detail parameterized by player chosen colors.
 Buildings and vehicles have a region/swatch based paint-by-numbers scheme.
 For one-click painting both systems have preset themes.

-our Siggraph sketch on Player Driven Texturing!
+Check out our Siggraph sketch on Player Driven Texturing!

 Ambient Occlusion